Ceasar/Encyclopedia/src/Syntactic_category.rst

 Instead of function, we're going to base the categories of words on other criteria.

-Parts of speech are defined by distributional criteria, which may be either morphological or syntactical.
+Syntactic categories are defined by distributional criteria, which may be either morphological or syntactical.
 An instance, of a morphological criterion is the prefix "-ly" identifying an adverb.
 An instance of a syntactic criteria would be using the word "the" to identify the following word as a noun.

-If a lexical item doesn't pass a test, it doesn't mean it's not a noun.
-Negative evidence is not really evidence, but we need more tests.
+Note, failure to comply with criteria is not evidence that a word is not a in a syntactic category.

 Kinds
 ================================================================================